cyberbono3/pwasm-abstractions/README.md

 ```
 ./build.sh
 ```
-As a result the `contract.wasm` should be created under the `./target/wasm32-unknown-unknown/release/` directory.
+As a result the `SampleContractInterface.wasm` should be created under the `./target/wasm32-unknown-unknown/release/` directory.